Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 Switchback
 - Redesigned the part slightly so that it no longer needs to be attached to a Saddle.
 Simply drop it onto the ground and you're good to go.
 It also includes a KAS pipe.
 The previous design has been deprecated.

+Stockyards
+- Both the Stockyard 250 and Stockyard 375 are now properly updated to the latest Extraplanetary Launchpads.
+Thanks for your help, Taniwha! :)

 Resources
 - Added Equipment resource and template.
 - Refactored RocketParts storage template to reflect that it’s actually a 5-liter resource instead of a 1-liter resource.
 Whoops!